anytizer/sargam-blog.lmms/README.md

 * This article was written by human hands, not AI generated.
 * I do not have affilitions to the third party links.
 * Everything in this project is an experiment.
-* The included project should not match to existing melodies.
+* The included project is at some point, generated randomly, and it should not match to existing melodies.